pandas-dev/pandas/web/pandas/pdeps/00xx-string-dtype.md

 ## Background

 Currently, pandas by default stores text data in an `object`-dtype NumPy array.
-The current implementation has two primary drawbacks: First, `object`-dtype is not specific to strings: any Python object can be stored in an `object`-dtype array, not just strings, and seeing `object` as the dtype for a column with strings is confusing for users.
-Second: this is not efficient (all string methods on a Series are eventually done by calling Python methods on the individual string objects).
+The current implementation has two primary drawbacks.
+First, `object` dtype is not specific to strings: any Python object can be stored in an `object`-dtype array, not just strings, and seeing `object` as the dtype for a column with strings is confusing for users.
+Second: this is not efficient (all string methods on a Series are eventually calling Python methods on the individual string objects).

 To solve the first issue, a dedicated extension dtype for string data has already been